aquamaster-kz/landing/README.md

 # Landing Page

-Welcome to the [aquamaster.kz](https://aquamaster.kz) landing Page project!
+Welcome to the [aquamaster.kz](https://aquamaster.kz) landing page project!
 This page is designed to introduce the small family-run business specializing in water purification and osmosis systems.
 The goal is to provide a clean and informative entry point for customers interested in water filtration products and services.

 ## Purpose

-The landing page serves as an introduction to Aquamaster.kz, showcasing the business's mission, services, and products.
+The landing page serves as an introduction to [aquamaster.kz](https://aquamaster.kz), showcasing the business's mission, services, and products.
 It aims to:

 - Inform customers about the importance of water purification and the benefits of using high-quality filtration systems.
 - Encourage visitors to explore the full online store for more details and purchases.